 Repair and maintenance with an electric boiler requires different protocols to an oil furnace.
 However, as with an oil boiler, your furnace repair manual should be where you look for help when you experience any problems.

-Maintenance of an electric furnace is just as important as the maintenance of an oil furnace.
+Maintenance of an electric furnace is just as important as the upkeep of an oil furnace.
 It can help with timely detection of faulty parts and may prevent further avoidable damage.
 However, if you need to carry out an electric furnace repair employing the services of a fully qualified electric furnace engineer is vital due to the health and safety considerations.
 Electric immersion boilers use high electrical currents which can cause burnouts of components and may be a fire hazard as a result.

 It is absolutely vital that you get a qualified engineer who can test your boiler, and if necessary replace the electric boiler.
 Sometimes, electric boiler failure can be traced to a water leak.
 Regular boiler maintenance will detect such leaks.
 Simple tasks like ensuring your expansion tank is kept topped up can go a long way to preventing problems with your electric boiler.
 Simple maintenance procedures which boiler owners should be aware of are always listed in the boiler owners’ manual.
 Carrying out these regular maintenance procedures could prevent costly boiler repairs, where you may require the services of a plumber which could cost in excess of between $100 and $200.